pawiromitchel/ftx-telegram-trader/README.md

 # FTX DegenTrader
-I've created a Telegram bot [DegenTraderV2](https://t.me/DegenTraderV2_bot) that can handle [FTX](https://ftx.com/#a=4341346) orders at lightning speed.
+I've created a Telegram bot [DegenTraderV2](https://t.me/DegenTraderV2_bot) that can handle [FTX](https://ftx.com/#a=4341346) orders at lightning speed ⚡.
 If you're a scalper or you just don't like to open the app, choose the market, place your size and press buy or sell ... with this bot it'll be `/buy eth` and you're done!

 # Usage
 1. Make an account on [FTX](https://ftx.com/#a=4341346) and create a API key